 2014-15 Academic Year CostsYou may be surprised at how affordable a St. Norbert College education can be.

 Did you know that a private college like St. Norbert can offer larger scholarships and more need-based aid than many public institutions?
 In fact, some of our students graduate with less debt than their public school counterparts.
 How?
 We're committed to making a St. Norbert education accessible and we ensure that our students can complete their degrees in four years or less.
-Over 95% of our students receive some form of financial aid and over $50 million in financial aid is available annually at St. Norbert College in the form of scholarships, grants, student employment and loans.
+More than 95 percent of our students receive some form of financial aid and more than $50 million in financial aid is available annually at St. Norbert College in the form of scholarships, grants, student employment and loans.

 We want to make your dream to attend St. Norbert a reality, and we'll work with you to explore every option to make it affordable for you.
 Visit the financial aid website for more information.